hailegroup/LSM-type_fitting/README.md

 # LSM-type_fitting
-A stripped down version of ECIF specifically for batch-fitting mixed ionic-electronic conductor (MIEC) impedance spectra, based on measurements of lanathum strontium manganite
+A stripped down version of ECIF specifically for batch-fitting mixed ionic-electronic conductor (MIEC) impedance spectra, named for the behavior observed in lanathum strontium manganite

 The custom circuit applies for a symmetric electrode|MIEC|substrate|MIEC|electrode geometry, when electrode and MIEC electronic resistance is negligible, MIEC ionic resistance is non-negligible, and the substrate is electron-blocking.
 Two versions are included: